 This is very different from the experience I had seeing a Buddha image in the Metropolitan Museum.
 All objects there, from whatever country or era, are separated from their cultural and religious contexts.
 This makes any object into a work of art rather than an object of worship.

-The building and room
+The Building and Room

-The Metropolitan Museum’s Buddha entitled Vairocana Dari (meaning luminous)[5], for example, unlike the one on the temple, is displayed in a sterile and deliberately bare space.
-It is consciously free of any stimulus to the senses such as smell, or sound, or taste or touch (of course, I could hear other people and smell their perfume, but that is accidental, and people try to be quiet and not disturb others).
+The Metropolitan Museum’s Buddha entitled Vairocana Dari (meaning luminous), for example, unlike the one on the temple, is displayed in a sterile and deliberately bare space.
+It is consciously free of any stimulus to the senses such as smell, sound, taste, or touch (of course, I could hear other people and smell their perfume, but that is accidental, and people try to be quiet and not disturb others).

 Unlike the lighting in the temple, where all the objects on the platform are lit, the ambient lighting in the Museum is very low everywhere except on the object itself on display.
 This focuses my attention on the object all by itself.
-The display helps me to look at it closely, and from all angles.
+The display helps me to look at it closely and from all angles.
 This is a perspective that I don’t have access to when the statue is sitting on a platform at the front of a room.

 The museum statue is closer to my eye level.
 The temple Buddha is largely above my eye level.
 This changes the relationship of me to the statue.
 The elevated location of the temple Buddha is apparently meant to evoke for the viewer the elevated soul of the Awakened One.
 That relationship between the statue and me as the viewer is absent in the museum.

-The setting
+The Setting

 There is no context for the piece, culturally, religiously, or any other way.
 It is treated as an art object and not an object of veneration.
 It is given the same value artistically as a ceramic pot or wall hanging in the same area of the museum.